We receive advertising fees from the brands we review that affect ranking.

 1. Can ChatGPT answer any question?

-Yes—but only if you provide clear context, references, and structure.
+Yes, but only if you provide clear context, references, and structure.
+The user plays a key role in shaping the quality and relevance of ChatGPT’s answers.
 Otherwise, you’ll get generic answers.

 2. How do I use ChatGPT without restrictions?